hoangcuong2011/Good-Papers/Sparse Gaussian Processes using Pseudo-inputs.md

 - Sparse Gaussian Processes using Pseudo-inputs - https://papers.nips.cc/paper/2857-sparse-gaussian-processes-using-pseudo-inputs

 Gaussian Processes is a very interesting/beautiful model (see this https://github.com/hoangcuong2011/Good-Papers/blob/master/Gaussian%20Process.md).
 A problem with GPs is that it requires a complexity of O(N^3) to train.
 This paper proposes a new solution that has only O(M^2N) training cost.
 How?
-I found the idea is very smart, and to understand it let us first reexamine the way we made prediction with GPs.
+I found the idea very smart, and to understand it let us first reexamine the way we made prediction with GPs.

 For simplicity, let us assume a noise-free GP model that is trained on a data set of N input vectors X with dimension D and corresponding real valued target vector Y, i.e. our underlying latent function f can be sampled from the following distribution: